adamsilver/fdpb/06-an-inbox.md

 > ‘If you can solve a problem with a simpler solution lower in the stack, you should.’—Derek Featherstone

-- consisder visual design and touch target 44px
+- consider visual design and touch target 44px